How to Create Images with Make.com (Integromat)

 How to create images with Make (Integromat)?

 The first step in automatically generating images is to create a template in Creatomate.
 This design will serve as the foundation for all the images.
 After that, we will move on to Make and create a new scenario.
 Here, we'll set up a basic trigger to input data.
 Following that, with Creatomate's REST API, we'll generate images using both the template and data from our trigger.
-Rendering takes a few seconds, so we'll add a sleep module.
 Once the image has been created, we will add a module to retrieve it.
 And finally, we'll complete the process by sharing the image on Facebook.
 Here's what the scenario looks like:

 Let's get started by creating an image template.